ee474itm/2024-Project-Team6/README.md

 python applyMask_Removal.py
 `````
 The first command produces masks, which are saved in the U2NET/test_data/u2net_results file.
-The subsequent command applies the mask(s) onto the original image and saves the results in the U2NET/test_data/finalResults file.
+The subsequent command applies the mask(s) onto the original image(s) and saves the result(s) in the U2NET/test_data/finalResults file.

 ### Results
 The following are some of the results from the U2Net model.